lists bicycles

 2 My first bicycle

 My father bought me my first bicycle when I was about 12 years old.
 It was a second-hand bike, brightly re-painted in maroon and white, with no gears, and one ‘lever-and-rod’ brake.
 With my dad, I proudly wheeled it home from the ‘Barrows’ market in Glasgow.
-It’s one of the few positive memories I have of my dad — to be cherished, after all these years.

 We took it on a couple of holidays, to Tiree in the Hebrides, and to the East Neuk of Fife.
 I’ve got no memory of it after that.
 But I loved that bike, and I can still savour the intense feeling of freedom it gave me, on the few occasions that I rode it on my own.